-The 1 to 3U segment dominates the market and is expected to grow at a CAGR of 11.8% during the forecast period.
+The South American dental intraoral scanners market share witnessed significant growth in the past and is expected to grow at a CAGR of 6.27% during the forecast period (2024-2032).

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|